cztomczak/cefpython/docs/Build-instructions.md

 Building CEF from sources is a very long process that can take several hours depending on your CPU speed and the platform you're building on.
-If you would like to speed up the process you could modify automate.py tool and remove the `is_official_build=true` flag which slows down builds significantly (PR to add an option for that is welcome).
+To speed up the process you can pass the --fast-build flag, however in such case result binaries won't be optimized.
 You can optionally set how many parallel ninja jobs to run (by default cores/2) with the --ninja-jobs flag passed to automate.py.

 To build CEF from sources run the automate.py tool using the --build-cef flag.
 The automate script will use version information from the